huafu/brunch-with-ember-and-bootstrap/README.md

 # brunch-with-ember-and-bootstrap
 A new and up-to-date [Brunch](http://brunch.io) skeleton for developing [Ember](http://emberjs.com) applications based on the official Ember [Starter Kit](https://github.com/emberjs/starter-kit/archive/master.zip).

-It's based the skeletong on Giovanni Collazo [brunch-with-ember-reloaded](https://github.com/gcollazo/brunch-with-ember-reloaded)'s one.
+It's based the skeleton fron Giovanni Collazo [brunch-with-ember-reloaded](https://github.com/gcollazo/brunch-with-ember-reloaded).

 ## Demo
 Giovanni Collazo built a demo app using his skeleton (on which I've based mine), based on the